Second-order optimisation strategies for neural network quantum states: Decisional gradient descent

 \subsection{Failure of information geometry}

 Despite the multiple improvements to the original KFAC algorithm which we designed to take into account the particularities of VMC and NQS, our finest optimiser, QN-MR-KFAC, is still subject to violent fluctuations in the energy.
 As discussed in Sec.~\ref{sec:direction_improvement}, this could be tackled by further refining the trust regions.
 Doing so, however, may limit the original promise of performance or require fine-tuning of the hyperparameters, as in past attempts to adapt KFAC to VMC with NQS~\cite{pfau2020ab,wilson2021simulations}.
 These attempts, including ours, rely on the use of the FIM, $F$, to estimate the direction of the updates $\Delta_n$.
 The use of the FIM was originally motivated by its connection to the Hessian of the loss function in a supervised learning setting.
 We have already argued that standard VMC-NQS does not fall in the category of supervised learning problems, and hence using the FIM (or its corresponding approximations) is no longer justified.
 The substantial improvement observed in Fig.~\ref{fig:KFAC_vs_QN-KFAC}, where the quasi-Hessian $H_Q$ is used in the rescaling phase of the optimiser instead of the exact FIM $F$, further supports this idea.
-We hypothesise that, the failure of KFAC are not only due to the approximations it makes to NGD, but also more fundamentally to the failure of NGD itself to provide a good optimiser for VMC.
+We hypothesise that, the failure of KFAC are not only due to the approximations it makes to NGD, but also, at a more fundamental level, to the failure of the plain NGD to provide a good optimiser for VMC when applied to the many-body systems we consider.